 - Personality traits or skills can be represented on a sliding scale rather than keeping it specific.
 With this, stereotyping of the personas can be avoided.

 - A persona should not be too long or descriptive.
 Anyone should be able to grasp the information it provides in a single glance.

-- Personas are themes in qualitative data which are generalizations and not perfect science
+- Personas are themes in qualitative data which are generalizations and not a perfect science.

-- Make stakeholders understand how important personas are to the project even before creating the personas.
+- Make stakeholders understand how vital personas are to the project even before creating the personas.

-- To make most of the investment they put in for personas, stakeholders expect elaborate personas that cover a lot of data.
+- To make the most of the investment they put in for personas, stakeholders expect detailed personas that cover a lot of data.
 But these long personas lack data actionable for specific design projects.

-- Personas with target focus seem more effective as the data collected can help with specific workflow or features and have direct influence on design.
+- Personas with a target focus seems more effective as the data collected can help with specific workflow or features and directly influence design.

 - Understand stakeholder’s goals

 - Provide the right tool for the job

 - Help them understand their scope of influence